"Woman, child, man and wife, the best love to have is the love of life"

 Hear My Train A Comin' (acoustique 1967), Born Under A Bad Sign (Jones/Bell), Red House (version 1), Catfish Blues, Voodoo Chile Blues, Manish Boy (Morganfield), Once I Had A Woman, Bleeding Heart (James/Sehorn), Jelly 292, Electric Church Red House, Hear My Train A Comin' (live-Berkeley 1970)

 The album features blues numbers from all periods of Jimi's success.
 From the Experience epoch, we have Jimi solo on 12 string acoustic guitar (recorded in a film studio) as he goes through "Hear My Train A Comin".
-The original UK released "Red House" is included here because Douglas had chosen to include the American "Smash Hits" version of the song on the otherwise UK track listed "Are You Experienced" re-master (confused ?
-You will be !).
+The original UK released "Red House" is included here because Douglas had chosen to include the American "Smash Hits" version of the song on the otherwise UK track listed "Are You Experienced" re-master (confused?
+You will be!).

 The great "Catfish Blues" captures the band on top form during a Dutch TV appearance.
 That song evolved into "Voodoo Chile" and here we get "Voodoo Chile Blues" which was built using outtakes from the "Electric Ladyland" sessions (Jack Casady on bass and Stevie Winwood on keyboards).
 "Electric Church Red House" comes from a session in October 68 and features the Experience with Lee Michaels on organ (and Buddy Miles briefly at the intro which Alan Douglas edited in from another session).

-With Cox and Mitchell, we hear Jimi at full tilt on "Jelly 292" (in fact an alternate take of the "Jam 292" seen edited on "Loose Ends and complete on "Hear My Music" from Dagger in 2004).
-Finally we have "the most perfectly formed and satisfying of all Hendrix blues performances" (as it accurately says in the booklet), the incredible and definitive live version of "Hear My Train A Comin", from Berkeley Community Center in May '70 (first show), previously seen on the now deleted "Rainbow Bridge" album of the 70's.
-This alone justifies the purchase.
+With Cox and Mitchell, we hear Jimi at full tilt on "Jelly 292"* (in fact an alternate take of the "Jam 292" seen edited on "Loose Ends and complete on "Hear My Music" from Dagger in 2004).
+Finally we have "the most perfectly formed and satisfying of all Hendrix blues performances" (as it accurately says in the booklet), the incredible and definitive live version of "Hear My Train A Comin", from Berkeley Community Center in May '70 (first show), previously seen on the then deleted "Rainbow Bridge" album of the 70's.
+This alone justified the purchase.
 Jimi is just stunning on this one, taking the song through it's different passages with such assurance and the magnificent drums from Mitch really underline the degree to which he complimented Jimi's music.
 For me, this is perhaps Jimi's finest moment.

 "Here My Train Comin'" (acoustic) previously on "A film about Jimi Hendrix" soundtrack album (see Live section)